-The 53,238-acre Antelope Springs Ranch is a profitable cattle ranch located in the heart of eastern Montana’s grazing country.
-Using holistic ranch management techniques, the ranch currently supports more than 800 year-round cow units, as well as 700+ sheep during the summer months.
-Thanks to its abundant water rights, pipelines, and recently improved water infrastructure, the ranch has remained profitable even during recent drought years.
+The 53,238-acre Antelope Springs Ranch is a historically profitable cattle ranch located in the heart of eastern Montana’s grazing country.
+Using holistic ranch management techniques, the ranch currently supports more than 1,000 year-round cow units, as well as 700+ sheep during the summer months.
+Thanks to its abundant water rights, pipelines, and recently improved water infrastructure, the ranch has remained productive even during recent drought years.
 The ranch is fully equipped with all necessary agricultural improvements, including managers’ homes, large equipment sheds, shops, loafing sheds, calving barns, scales, and corrals.

 Listed in cooperation with Wildlife Resources LLC & exclusively marketed by Mirr Ranch Group LLC.

-Antelope Springs Ranch is part of Grasslands, LLC, a renowned ranch management company with operations throughout the United States and New Zealand.
+Antelope Springs Ranch is managed by Grasslands, LLC, a renowned ranch management company with operations throughout the United States and New Zealand.
 Grasslands is a global leader in Holistic Planned Grazing (HPG) and has implemented HPG principals on the Antelope Springs property, restoring the ranch’s grasses, increasing profitability, and strengthening the landscape’s overall ecological diversity.
 Under Grasslands’ almost six years of management, Antelope Springs’ operations have proven to be a case study in effective, efficient, and financially viable ranch management in eastern Montana’s expansive prairie country.

 Antelope Springs is located in the heart of eastern Montana’s grazing country, an area world famous for its vast grasslands and wide-open spaces.
 The ranch is located 50 miles north of the town of Forsyth, a bustling Montana town and county seat located on the banks of the Yellowstone River.
 Historic Miles City (population 8,500) is approximately 70 miles to the southeast, offering all the amenities of a larger town.
 Billings, the state capital of Montana, is approximately 150 miles southwest and offers the closest commercial air service.